g3rard/OpenKnit/README.md

 Documentation

-In the SketchUp file you can find the whole machine, you can export parts for printing and check details for assembling, a bit rough I guess, working on that.
+In the SketchUp file you can find the whole machine, you can export parts for printing and checking details for assembling, a bit rough I guess, working on that.
 The Arduino file is the firmware for the machine, for Arduino Leonardo (since it has 5 interrupts).
-Knitic is the software for operating the machine, by Mar Canet & Varvar Guljajeva at https://github.com/mcanet/knitic
+Knitic is the software for operating the machine, by Mar Canet & Varvara Guljajeva at https://github.com/mcanet/knitic

 SOON

 All the .stl exports of every printable part.
 A step by step assembly manual.
 A bill of materials with every single part, quantity-price-provider